-Recognizable names associated with the germination of Neo–orthodoxy are Karl Barth (since its inception).
+Recognizable names associated with the germination of Neo-orthodoxy include Karl Barth (since its inception).
 Now splintered into several movements, other names associated with it are Emil Brunner and Reinhold Niebuhr.

-1. Denies the Bible is the Word of God; claims it becomes the Word of God when God speaks to a man and he responds.
+1. Neo-orthodoxy denies the Bible is the Word of God and claims it becomes the Word of God when God speaks to a man, and he responds.

 2. Only that part of the Bible which witnesses to Christ is binding, and the seat of authority for deciding this is in man’s mind.

 3. Many Bible episodes are treated mythologically, i.e., as teaching serious theological principles but not as having literally occurred.